grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 ### 2.1 The Contamination Illusion

 The acceleration of data collection and model training has created a race we are losing: human benchmark design cannot keep pace with data crawler speed.
-A benchmark considered challenging upon release often sees a rapid, dramatic performance leap within months [@livecodebench; @dynabench].
+A benchmark considered challenging upon release often sees a rapid, dramatic performance leap within months <d-cite key="livecodebench,dynabench"></d-cite>.
 This improvement frequently signals not an advancement in the model's reasoning, but data contamination: the test data has leaked into the training set, effectively allowing the model to memorize the answers.

 - **The Misleading Result:** This data contamination results in deceptively inflated scores.
 This is evidenced by the significant performance gap observed on benchmarks like LiveCodeBench: models excel on pre-release problems but show a marked drop in performance on post-release problems.
 This gap strongly suggests that the pre-release data was likely included in the model's training corpus.
 - **The Memorization Trap:** Data contamination causes models to memorize rather than learn.
 This isn't just about remembering answers, for complex tasks, they memorize the expected sequence of a challenge.
 This is exemplified by OpenAI's Procgen test: models trained on a fixed order of levels (progressing only upon success) perform perfectly.
 However, at test time, when the level order is randomized, they fail completely.
 This proves they did not learn to play the game; they simply memorized the expected sequence of actions.